It’s a good day folks! We’ve got a new comfort food recipe for you guys and you’ll really look forward to the lunch leftovers!

 How to make carbonara Paleo

-Here’s how we modified this traditional dish to make it Paleo and even Whole30 friendly!
+Here’s how we modified this traditional dish to make it Paleo!
 It’s also low carb…although not quite low carb enough to call it Keto for you die hards out there, but scroll down a little further in the post and we give you some tips for cutting extra carbs if needed.
 But first…how we get to a Paleo version.

 • Spaghetti Squash – we ditched the pasta noodles for spaghetti squash to get a little extra veggie goodness in the dish.
 And if you cook it just right, so the squash is more al dente, you will love the texture and feel like you’re actually enjoying pasta!

 • Almond Milk – we opted for using almond milk over heavy cream, and you could also use full fat coconut milk as well.
-Either way it comes out creamy and delish, but is dairy-free.
+Either way it comes out creamy and delish, while dairy-free.

-• Optional Cheese – if you’re eating Keto, or just don’t adhere to a strict Paleo or Whole30 diet, you can use the cheese.
+• Optional Cheese – if you’re eating Keto, or just don’t adhere to strict Paleo, you can use the cheese.
 Otherwise, it’s just optional and you can skip it all together.
 This spaghetti squash carbonara turns out great either way!

 • Chicken and Greens – and because we love adding in extra real foods, we spiced up the traditional take on carbonara by adding some chicken and spinach to the dish.